unmannedlab/Colosseum/docs/apis.md

 client.takeoffAsync().join()
 ```

 If you start another command then it automatically cancels the previous task and starts new command.
-This allows to use pattern where your coded continuously does the sensing, computes a new trajectory to follow and issues that path to vehicle in AirSim.
+This allows to use pattern where your coded continuously does the sensing, computes a new trajectory to follow and issues that path to vehicle in Colosseum.
 Each newly issued trajectory cancels the previous trajectory allowing your code to continuously do the update as new sensor data arrives.

 All *Async* method returns `concurrent.futures.Future` in Python (`std::future` in C++).
 Please note that these future classes currently do not allow to check status or cancel the task; they only allow to wait for task to complete.
-AirSim does provide API `cancelLastTask`, however.
+Colosseum does provide API `cancelLastTask`, however.

 #### drivetrain
 There are two modes you can fly vehicle: `drivetrain` parameter is set to `airsim.DrivetrainType.ForwardOnly` or `airsim.DrivetrainType.MaxDegreeOfFreedom`.
 When you specify ForwardOnly, you are saying that vehicle's front should always point in the direction of travel.
 So if you want drone to take left turn then it would first rotate so front points to left.
 This mode is useful when you have only front camera and you are operating vehicle using FPV view.
 This is more or less like travelling in car where you always have front view.
 The MaxDegreeOfFreedom means you don't care where the front points to.
 So when you take left turn, you just start going left like crab.
 Quadrotors can go in any direction regardless of where front points to.
 The MaxDegreeOfFreedom enables this mode.